-By 2015, information-smart businesses will increase recognized IT spending per head by 60 percent.
+3. By 2015, information-smart businesses will increase recognized IT spending per head by 60%

 I see this as a realistic figure.
 There is obviously a balance and the additional expenditure needs to be measured against the returns.
 I am passionate about the difference IT can make but at times I despair at the levels overinvestment I see.

-By 2015, tools and automation will eliminate 25 percent of labor hours associated with IT services.
+4. By 2015, tools and automation will eliminate 25% of labour hours associated with IT services.

 This could be realistic but that may not necessarily equate to a cost-reduction.
 Organisations need to be smart in how they implement new technologies and systems to ensure that they aren’t just moving costs around.

-By 2014, 90 percent of organizations will support corporate applications on personal devices.
+6. By 2014, 90% of organizations will support corporate applications on personal devices.

-If ’support’ simply means that a company has a relatively small percentage tablet devices that IT supports then that’s realistic.
+If ’support’ simply means that a company has a relatively small percentage of tablet devices that IT supports then that’s realistic.
 If there is an expectation that the majority of users will be using tablets then it’s not.
-In all honesty tablet machines aren’t anything new – the Ipad is.
-The Ipad or any other tablet device is not going to revolutionise business but they obviously have their uses in specific circumstances.
+In all honesty tablet machines aren’t anything new – the iPad is.
+The iPad or any other tablet device is not going to revolutionise business but they obviously have their uses in specific circumstances.

 I’m certainly looking forward to seeing what happens over the next few years when we raise out of this global crisis.